 Mobile test automation genre is constantly evolving and new frameworks have been appearing for every specific need.
-As we’ve been supporting – and covering at our mobile app testing blog – all mainstream test automation frameworks here at Testdroid, we’ve learnt quite a lot about how different frameworks work for different types of mobile apps.
+As we’ve been supporting all mainstream test automation frameworks, we’ve learned quite a lot about how different frameworks work for different types of mobile apps.
 Appium has been in tremendous growth, but there is no reason to forget Calabash.
-Both of them provide great foundation for cross-platform testing strategy and due to some concerns about Calabash and recent changes in the industry, we’d like to provide you a tutorial of best practices with Calabash, how to get started with it, how to combine Calabash approach across other frameworks, and some useful tips!
+Both of them provide a great foundation for cross-platform testing strategy and due to some concerns about Calabash and recent changes in the industry, we’d like to provide you a tutorial of best practices with Calabash, how to get started with it, how to combine Calabash approach across other frameworks, and some useful tips!

 Calabash Framework Definition

 In short, Calabash is a test automation framework that enables mobile developers and pretty much anyone without coding skills to create and execute automated acceptance tests for Android and iOS apps.
 Calabash works by enabling automatic UI interactions within an application such as pressing buttons, inputting text, validating responses, etc. While this is a great first step in automated UI acceptance test automation, the real benefits can be gained when Calabash tests are executed on real mobile devices.
 This is very easy and Calabash tests can be configured to run on hundreds of different Android and iOS devices, providing real-time feedback and validation across many different form factors, OS versions, OEM customizations and hardware specs.

 Calabash, which is considered as Behavior-Driven Development (BDD) test automation framework, means basically a philosophy of outside-in development.
 It’s conceptually similar to Test-Driven Development (and is in fact based on it), but takes it one step further, in that instead of creating tests that describe the shape of APIs, application behaviors are specified.